sdmalek44/little-shop-redux/README.md

 * Total number of items for this merchant
 * Average price of item for this merchant
 * Total price for all items for this merchant
-* Merchant with the most items and that merchant's information.
+* Merchant with the most items and that merchant's information
-* Merchant with the highest priced item and that merchant's information.
+* Merchant with the highest priced item and that merchant's information

 ### Iteration 11 - Invoices Dashboard

-Create a merchants dashboard route.
+Create a invoices dashboard route.
 When you visit `/invoices-dashboard` users should be shown a page with the following information:

-* Invoice statuses as a percent of total invoices
+* Each Invoice status as a percent of total invoices
-* Invoice with the hightest associated unit_price
+* Invoice with the highest associated unit_price
 * Invoice with the lowest associated unit_price
-* Invoice with the hightest assoicated quantity
+* Invoice with the highest assoicated quantity
 * Invoice with the lowest assoicated quantity

 ## Extensions